Twitter to put warnings before swastikas, other hate images

 In October, Twitter vowed to toughen rules on online sexual harassment, bullying and other forms of misconduct.

 Tweets can still include hate imagery, but users will have to click through a warning to see them, the company said.
-Besides being banned from profile photos, hate images may be further restricted where national laws require, as in Germany.
+Hate images will be banned from profile photos, and further restricted where national laws require, as in Germany.